tomjoht/tomjoht.github.io/_posts/2015/7/2015-07-10-find-open-source-opportunities-to-build-a-technical-writing-portfolio.md

 categories:
 - beginners
 keywords: startups, documentation, portfolio, technical writing career
 summary: "People looking to break into technical writing are often looking for open source projects they can  document in order to build their technical writing portfolio.
-Instead of looking for open source projects, check out <a href="http://www.linksv.com">linksv.com</a> to find startups that might need help with documentation."
+Instead of looking for open source projects, check out linksv.com to find startups that might need help with documentation."
 ---

 If you need to build your technical writing portfolio with sample documentation, you have several options: